Pyogenics/WOTBSCPGFormat/README.md

 Reverse engineered information about the model format used by WOTB.

 ## Preface
 This resource aims to shed light on the model format, "SCPG", used by WOTB and eventually provide tools to modify and create said models.
-Wargaming poses tools to work with "SCPG" models however they are proprietary and not much is known about them in the community.

 Models in WOTB are located in `/packs/3d/` and each model comes in a pair of files with extensions `.scg` and `.sc2`, for example: `packs/3d/Tanks/German/Maus.scg` `packs/3d/Tanks/German/Maus.sc2`.
 Game files are compressed using the `dvpl` format, you can use [this](https://github.com/Tankerch/DVPL_Converter) tool to decompress them.